 The JMS SAF client feature consists of two main parts: the JMS SAF client implementation that writes messages directly to a client-side persistent store on the local file system and a SAF forwarder that takes the messages written to the store and sends them to a WebLogic Server instance.
-There is also an optional SAFClient initialization API in weblogic. jms.extensions that allows JMS SAF clients to turn the SAF forwarder mechanism on and off whenever necessary.
-For more information, see "The JMS SAF Client Initialization API" on page 6-14.
+There is also an optional SAFClient initialization API in "weblogic.jms.extensions" that allows JMS SAF clients to turn the SAF forwarder mechanism on and off whenever necessary.
+For more information, see Section 6.3.1, "The JMS SAF Client Initialization API."

-Note: For information on the server-side WebLogic JMS SAF for reliably sending JMS messages to potentially unavailable destinations, see Configuring SAF for JMS Messages in Configuring and Managing WebLogic Store-and-Forward.
+Note: For information on the server-side WebLogic JMS SAF for reliably sending JMS messages to potentially unavailable destinations, see "Configuring SAF for JMS Messages" in Oracle Fusion Middleware Configuring and Managing Store-and-Forward for Oracle WebLogic Server.

-Configuring a JMS Client To Use Client-side SAF
+6.2 Configuring a JMS Client To Use Client-side SAF